 %% ZeroContextExample entries are not allowed on wiki pages.
 All such entries have been commented out.
 Add context to the entries before uncommenting them.

 A classic 1949 novel by George R. Stewart, which depicts the new tribal society which slowly arises in (the ruins of) Berkeley, California after most of humanity is wiped out by a viral plague.
 Features much rumination about ecology and human society.
-One of the first of the CosyCatastrophe genre, and a major influence on Creator/StephenKing's novel ''TheStand''.
+One of the first of the CosyCatastrophe genre, and a major influence on Creator/StephenKing's novel ''Literature/TheStand''.

 !!Contains examples of:

 * AllHailTheGreatGodMickey: One character knows that the ruins of the cities and bridges were built by people called "the Americans".
 He then wonders if the land and skies were built by the older Americans depicted on coins.

 ** A society formed by the descendants of black sharecroppers still offers sacrifices of cotton to long-dead white landlords, though the sharecroppers themselves have no use for it.

 * AlternateHistory: By the end of the book it is around what would have been the 1980s, but with the rusting remnants of the 1940s surrounding them.

 * ChekhovsGun: Hiking in the Sierra Nevada mountains researching for a paper he's writing, Isherwood Williams finds a hammer left by miners.
 He keeps it the whole time, and eventually the children of the tribe he founds see it as a holy relic and the symbol of leadership.

 * CosyCatastrophe: Played straight, but also averted as a lot of survivors are shown as being in shock and as unlikely to survive - for example when the book's protagonist Isherwood Williams meets two people living the high life in UsefulNotes/NewYorkCity, and realizes they aren't equipped (in gear or mentality) to make it through the first winter.